Jean-Louis0/Algo-exercises/README.md

 # Algo-exercises-

-This is to do the algorithmics exercises of the junior web development class at Becode.
+This repo is for the exercises of the algorithmics lesson from the junior web development class at BeCode.